jfhovinne/scrissh/README.md

 * PHP cli, see http://php.net/manual/en/features.commandline.php
 * PHP libssh2 bindings must be installed on the client host.
 See http://www.php.net/manual/en/book.ssh2.php for more information.
-* A SSH server must be running and listening on the remote host (seems obvious).
+* A SSH server must be running and listening on the remote host (obviously).

 In case libssh2 isn't available, a fallback using phpseclib is provided (untested, any feedback appreciated).